 The Takeaway: PUGS NOT (Spice) DRUGS

 When I was a child, someone foolishly gave me a Furby, 1998’s hottest and most horrifying toy trend.
-I don’t need to explain to you further what a Furby is.
 My overactive six-year-old imagination had me fully convinced that the thing was going to murder me in my sleep.
 My parents mercifully removed the object from our home, but my fear endured.

 Because I am to this day repelled by anything remotely resembling a Furby, I have been putting off watching 1984’s Gremlins.
 But I have done it for the sake of this series, and I think my courage should be commended.
 Produced by Steven Spielberg and written by future Harry Potter director Chris Columbus, it’s an 80’s touchstone that I would be amiss not to tackle.